EndPointCorp/end-point-blog/2009/12/11/google-pages-indexed-seo.html.md

 Whenever I work on SEO reports, I often start by looking at pages indexed in Google.
 I just want a simple list of the URLs indexed by the *GOOG*.
 I usually use this list to get a general idea of navigation, look for duplicate content, and examine initial counts of different types of pages indexed.

 Yesterday, I finally got around to figuring out a command line solution to generate this desired indexation list.
-Here's how to use the command line using http://www.endpoint.com/ as an example:
+Here’s how to use the command line using http://www.endpoint.com/ as an example:

 **Step 1**

-Grab the search results using the "site:" operator and make sure you run an advanced search that shows 100 results.
-The URL will look something like: [http://www.google.com/search?num=100&as_sitesearch=www.endpoint.com](http://www.google.com/search?num=100&as_sitesearch=www.endpoint.com)
+Grab the search results using the “site:” operator and make sure you run an advanced search that shows 100 results.
+The URL will look something like: [https://www.google.com/search?num=100&as_sitesearch=www.endpoint.com](https://www.google.com/search?num=100&as_sitesearch=www.endpoint.com)

 But it will likely have lots of other query parameters of lesser importance [to us].
 Save the search results page as search.html.